Wait, what plugin did I use for that sound?

 .

-You should always respect this hierarchy and never try to save a preset to a different folder (although you can absolutely create new sub-folders if you want to further classify your presets and we’ll see a benefit to that as well below)
+You should always respect this hierarchy and never try to save a preset to a different folder.
+You can, however, absolutely create new sub-folders if you want to further classify your presets.
+We’ll see a benefit to that as well below.

 Secondly, that preset will show up automatically in the main popup menu that appears when you right-click inside the Wiring view.
-That menu is used to choose a plugin you want to use.
+You use this menu to choose a plugin you want to use.
 It appears in a section called User – GP User Presets

 .

 Of course, with this popup menu, you still need to know which developer and plugin to select to find the preset.
-However, when you bring up the quick plugin finder, formally called the “Plugin, Favorite or Preset Finder” dialog (press CMD-P), things get more interesting.
+However, when you bring up the Quick Plugin Finder, (press CMD-P), things get more interesting.
 Here’s what that dialog looks like when you first open it.

 .